Mansfield Park

 The price of being different

-If you're a Jane Austen aficionado, particularly loving her headstrong heroines picking their plucky but principled way through the constricting marriage plots of the time, Mansfield Park probably comes as a big disappointment.
+If you're a Jane Austen aficionado, particularly loving her headstrong heroines picking their plucky but principled way through the constricting marriage plots of the time, Mansfield Park may come as a big disappointment.
 However, if you're cool on Austen's more popular works—well, you won't much like this one either.

 Yet it is surprisingly often held by critics and some fans to be the greatest of Austen's novels.
 Certainly it's the odd one out, being the darkest and emotionally most conflicted of her tales of marriageable young gentlemen and gentlewomen in provincial England.